 Experienced Founder.
 Startup Marketer and PR Professional.
-Currently Co-Founder at Repable.
-Previously I co-founded Onboardly, PR for Startups.
+Currently VP Marketing at Jambb.
+Previously I co-founded Repable, Analytics for Esports & Onboardly, PR for Startups.

 My suggestion would be to only spend time and energy on PR activity that serves a greater purpose than winning the contest.
 While this is a great excuse/reminder that PR is important, think beyond the startup battle.
 Look at this as an opportunity to tell your story.